2025 Chennai Super Kings season: League stage

-The Chennai Super Kings started off with a win against rivals Mumbai Indians at Chennai, after the team chased down a target of 156 runs with four wickets to spare.
-However, the team had a poor string of results, losing the next five games.
-This was the first time in the history of the tournament that the team had suffered five consecutive losses.
+Chennai Super Kings began their season with a win against Mumbai Indians.
+They lost their next five mathces against Royal Challengers Bengaluru, Rajasthan Royals, Delhi Capitals, Punjab Kings and Kolkata.
 On 10 April, Gaikwad withdrew from the season due to injury, and Dhoni took over as the captain.
-The team secured its second win of the season in its seventh match against the Lucknow Super Giants on 14 April.

-After the defeat against Punjab Kings on 30 April, the team had lost eight of its first ten matches and was the first team to be eliminated from the season.
-The Super Kings lost five matches at home in a season for the first time, and was eliminated in the league stage in two consecutive seasons for the first time since the inauguration of the tournament.
-The team secured two more wins from the last four matches including a record win against the Gujarat Titans in the last league match.
-The team finished at the bottom of the points table for the first time in an IPL season with eight points.
+Chennai won their seventh match against Lucknow Super Giants; but lost their next four matches against Mumbai, Sunrisers Hyderabad, Punjab and Bengaluru; and became the first team to be eliminated from the 2025 IPL.
+Chennai lost five home venue matches in a season for the first time, and was eliminated in the league stage in two consecutive seasons for the first time since the inauguration of the IPL.
+They won the next match against Kolkata, lost to Rajasthan and won their last match of the season against Gujarat Titans.
+Chennai finished at the bottom of the points table for the first time in an IPL season with eight points.